 Courts are divided over whether states are protected by sovereign immunity under Section 504.
-Most Courts of Appeals that have addressed this issue have held that you can seek monetary damages under Section 504.254 But the Second Circuit has held that you might not be able to get monetary damages from states under Section 504, since states only agreed to be sued for money damages under Title II, and not Section 504.255
+Most courts of appeals that have addressed this issue have held that you can seek monetary damages under Section 504.255 But the Second Circuit has held that you might not be able to get monetary damages from states under Section 504, since states only agreed to be sued for money damages under Title II, and not Section 504.256

 Overall, though, the arguments supporting Section 504 sovereign immunity are weak.
-This is because so many state agencies receive federal funding, and Congress only offers them federal funding in exchange for complying with Section 504-thus waiving their state's sovereign immunity.
-Therefore, even Second Circuit courts would find that, in reality, most states have waived their sovereign immunity under Section 504, and can be sued for money damages.
-Nevertheless, in some courts, you may not be able to get money damages against a state under Section 504.256
+This is because so many state agencies receive federal funding, and Congress only offers them federal funding in exchange for complying with Section 504-and in doing so waiving their state's sovereign immunity.
+Therefore, even Second Circuit courts would find that, in reality, most states have waived their sovereign immunity under Section 504 and can be sued for money damages.
+However, in some courts, you may still not be able to get money damages against a state under Section 504.257